-Travelling makes you modest, but also you encounter people who meet you for the first time in a neurtal envivronment – far away from your familiar surroundings.
+Travelling makes you modest, but also you encounter people who meet you for the first time in a neutral environment – far away from your familiar surrounding.
 They look you in the eyes, they hear your voice, see your gestic and mimic and acknowledge your presence.
 They don’t judge about your background.
 This is when I saw my true value: Strangers are like a mirror, which reflects your real character.

 13. My Personal Needs Became (More) Obvious

 What do you need in life?
 This question is still hard to answer for me, but I came closer.
 During travelling I experienced that I’m happier with less – my happiness doesn’t rely on the standards I live in.

 The more people I meet, the more I consider my own values in life.
 I get to know various life designs.
 Finding out what matters to others makes me reflect, what I want and what I don’t want in my own life.
 I find out, what I’m ready to give up and what’s essential for my survival.

 MANY things had changed.
 I don’t say travelling is the only way to learn, but for sure it is one of the most effective.
 There is barely anything that can teach you as much as travelling/working abroad does.
 I’m so grateful that I found the balls to just go for it.
 Instead of judging and blaming others for my own deficiencies, I have started to take full (!) responsibility for my own life.
 My anger yield understanding – disfavour turned into goodwill.
 Instead of questioning other peoples lives I live my own life now without resentments against others.

 The only thing I regret is that I didn’t start earlier.